Battle of the Little Bighorn: Admiration for Custer

 Criticism of Custer was not universal.
 While investigating the battlefield, Lieutenant General Nelson A. Miles wrote in 1877, "The more I study the moves here [on the Little Big Horn], the more I have admiration for Custer."
 Facing major budget cutbacks, the U.S. Army wanted to avoid bad press and found ways to exculpate Custer.
 They blamed the defeat on the Indians' alleged possession of numerous repeating rifles and the overwhelming numerical superiority of the warriors.

-The widowed Elizabeth Bacon Custer, who never remarried, wrote three popular books in which she fiercely protected her husband's reputation.Libbie Custer "spent almost sixty years commemorating her marriage—and her memories of it quite literally kept her alive....she was quintessentially the professional widow, forcing it to become a very touchy matter for any military writer or officer to criticize Custer for having insanely launched an attack without taking the most elementary precautions or making even an attempt at reconnaissance.
-To say or write such put one in the position of standing against bereaved Libbie".
-Smith, Gene (1993) op cit.
+The widowed Elizabeth Bacon Custer, who never remarried, wrote three popular books in which she fiercely protected her husband's reputation.
 She lived until 1933, hindering much serious research until most of the evidence was long gone.
 In addition, Captain Frederick Whittaker's 1876 book idealizing Custer was hugely successful.
 Custer as a heroic officer fighting valiantly against savage forces was an image popularized in Wild West extravaganzas hosted by showman "Buffalo Bill" Cody, Pawnee Bill, and others.
 It was not until over half a century later that historians took another look at the battle and Custer's decisions that led to his death and loss of half his command and found much to criticize.